Cecil Rollo Payton Andrews

 Most of his adult working life was spent in Western Australia where he arrived in 1901 and was employed as the principal of Claremont Teachers College and later as the Director of Education and then as the Pro-Chancellor of the University of Western Australia.
 He returned to England sometime between 1929 and 1930.

 During his time in Australia he collected and described several species of plant including some Acacias.
 Eucalypts and Pultenaea.

+Cecil Andrews College in south-east suburban Perth is named after Andrews.